VictorChimbuoDataLab/VictorchimbuoDataLab/README.md

 I am a Data Analyst focused on transforming raw data into meaningful insights through data cleaning, analysis, and visualization.

-I work with Excel, Power BI and SQL to build projects that solve real world problems and support decision making.
+I work with Excel and Power BI to build projects that solve real world problems and support decision making.

 Currently expanding my skills toward Data Science.